young-geng/EasyLM/docs/llama.md

   for more details.
 * `checkpointer`: checkpointer configuration.
 See [the checkpointing documentation](checkpointing.md) for more details.
-* `llama`: manually specify the LLaMA configuration.
+* `llama`: Specify the LLaMA configuration by starting from a base model.
 The avaiable configurations can be found in the [LLaMA model implementation](/EasyLM/models/llama/llama_model.py).
 * `logger`: logger configuration.
 For more details, see [the logger documentation](logger.md).
 * `log_all_workers`: whether to log the metrics from all workers in a multi-host setting.
 If set to `False`, only the metrics from the first worker will be logged.
+* `jax_distributed`: JAX distributed configuration.
+This only needs to be set when running multi-host training on GPU.

 ## Serving LLaMA